CunningStuntK/LiDAR_sinkhole_detector/README.md

 ## Configuring Python
 14. Under the newly created Start Menu folder, select **OSGeo4W Shell**.
-15. In the command prompt that opens, run the following command:
+15. In the command prompt that opens, run the following commands:
 ```
-pip3 install pysimplegui
+pip3 install pysimplegui psutil
 ```
 16. Close the command prompt.
 17. In file browser, add the program files to the bin folder in the root directory selected in **step 5**.
     - If you intend to run the code from an IDE (i.e. PyCharm), use the **python-qgis.bat** file as the python interpreter for your IDE.
+      - *Anytime* a new package is installed with the OSGeo4W installer, the **python-qgis.bat** file from this package must be placed in the bin folder again.
 18. To run the program, run **python-COLDS.bat**